i2p/i2p.www/i2p2www/spec/i2np.rst

    0.9.36       NTCP2 transport support (if advertised in router address)

+                Minimum peers will build tunnels through, as of 0.9.46

    0.9.28       RSA sig types disallowed

+                Minimum floodfill peers will send DSM to, as of 0.9.34

    0.9.18       DSM type bits 7-1 ignored